secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ### Quoting Requirements for Channel Deals
 Any time a deal is being transacted via the Channel, a GitLab quote is **<span style="text-decoration:underline;">required</span>** to be created in SFDC if any pricing is being offered other than MSRP (List Price) or the programmatic fulfillment discount.

-At a minimum, a [Draft Proposal](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#how-to-create-a-draft-proposal)needs to be created and provided to the Partner.
+At a minimum, a [Draft Proposal](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#how-to-create-a-draft-proposal) needs to be created and provided to the Partner.
 If a Partner has an approved Deal Registration, then an approved quote needs to be created and provided to that Partner before they place an order.

 Discounted quotes that are not in the system and sent to a Partner are not permitted.
 This includes providing product and pricing quotes details in email.
 This applies to all GEOs and Segments.

 ### SFDC Field Definitions
 *   _DR - Partner:_ The partner that submitted the Deal Registration.
 *   _DR - Partner Deal Type:_
-    *   _MSP: The partner purchases _and owns_ the license on behalf of the customer.
+    *   _MSP:_ The partner purchases _and owns_ the license on behalf of the customer.
 For more information, [click here](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#managed-service-provider-msp-opportunities).
     *   _Resale:_ The partner is actually transacting the deal on their paper.
     *   _Referral:_ The partner is bringing us the lead/opportunity but will either transact direct with GitLab or through another partner.
     *   _Services Attach:_ Partner-delivered services provided to the end user related to their use of the GitLab software.